NAME

 # Neither $inc_var nor $dec_var are visible here

 This effectively provides the ability to define private methods, as they are inaccessible from outside the block that defines the class.
 In addition, there is no chance of a name collision because lexical variables in different scopes are independent, even if they share the same name.
-This is particularly useful in roles, to create internal helper methods without letting those methods be visible to callers, or risking their names colliding with other named methods defined on the consuming class.
+This is particularly useful in roles or abstract base classes, to create internal helper methods without letting those methods be visible to callers, or risking their names colliding with other named methods defined on the consuming class.

 my method